 As on November 2016, notes in circulation were Rs 17.74 lakh crore, which increased to Rs 21.22 lakh crore as on March 2019.
 Notes in circulation would have grown to Rs 24.55 lakh crore by the end of March 2019, higher by Rs 3 lakh crore than the current level, if the government had not demonetised currency notes.

-Demonetisation, therefore, by reducing Currency in Circulation, from 11.55% of GDP to 10.48%, between November 2016 and November 2018, has been a resounding success and history will judge Prime Minister Narendra Modi, very graciously and flatteringly.
+Demonetisation, therefore, by reducing Currency in Circulation, from 11.55 per cent of GDP to 10.48 per cent, between November 2016 and November 2018, has been a resounding success and history will judge Prime Minister Narendra Modi, very graciously and flatteringly.
 Only a leader as famous and influential as Modi could have brought in this much needed disruptive reform.
 A lesser leader would have never dared to do what Prime Minister Modi did.
-For Modi, it is not political correctness but "India First", that has always been his guiding diktat and rightfully so.
+For Modi, it is not political correctness but “India First”, that has always been his guiding diktat and rightfully so.

 Demonetisation also reduced the risk and liability of handling liquid currency.
 It is always more comfortable handling soft money, as against hard cash.
 As every rupee or note is a liability for the government of India, this liability was reduced considerably